 Jesus could have resulted in being a victim; after all, he left his first estate to die for our sins.
 But, instead, he who knew no sin became sin for us so that we may be set free.

 - 2nd Corinthians 5:21 For he hath made him to be sin for us, who knew no sin; that we might be made the righteousness of God in him.

-He came to do the works of the father; he was obedient until death.
+He came to do the works of the father and was obedient until death.
 So walking with God is not about emotionalism; it’s based on obedience.
 God commands us to obey!

-The miracle at Bethesda is A perfect example of someone with A victim mentality.
-In John Chapter 5, we read about those near the sheep gate by the pool who laid sick, blind, lame, and withered.
+The miracle at Bethesda is a perfect example of someone with a victim mentality.
+In John Chapter 5, we read about those near the sheep gate by the pool who lay sick, blind, lame, and withered.
 They were waiting for the stirring of the water; an angel of the Lord went down into the pool at appointed seasons and stirred up the water.
 The first one to go in after the water was stirred was healed of his disease.
-There was A man who had been ill for 38 years; Jesus saw him laying there and knew he had been helpless and in that condition for A long time.
+There was a man who had been ill for 38 years; Jesus saw him laying there and knew he had been helpless and in that condition for a long time.
 Jesus asked him an essential question “Do you want to be made well”?

 Jesus asked him first if he wanted to be made whole because several people do not want to be whole.
 These are the eternal victims; they do not want to be made whole because this will cause the victim to be responsible and accountable.

 Jesus wants us to be made whole, but if we continue to meditate on our life circumstances, this opens the door to narcissism & pride.
 Remember, God, resist the pride; he only gives grace to the humble.

 - Proverbs 21:24 Proud,” “Haughty,” “Scoffer,” are his names Who acts with overbearing and insolent pride. ‘